Picorims/wav2bar/README.md

 - **Blog:** https://picorims.github.io/wav2bar-blog/
 - **Discord Server:** https://discord.gg/EVGzfdP

+## ⚠️ Development has moved!

+A rewrite of Wav2Bar is happening at: https://github.com/picorims/wav2bar-reborn.
+Check the milestones and projects to follow the rewrite's progress.

 ## Important Notes
 - **This tool is a side project and is provided as is, without garantee of long term maintenance.
 If this is fine for you, you can proceed.
 Enjoy!**
 - **This tool is usable at this point, but is still in early development!
 Your work is subject to bugs, backup your saves!**